Constraining anti-baryonic dark matter through correlated nucleon decay signatures: Spontaneous breaking of dark baryon number and generation of di-nucleon decay

+This bound, although highly suppressed, has important implications for scenarios where baryon number violating processes are mediated through the dark sector.
+In particular, assuming a benchmark dark matter mass $M_{DM} = 2\ \mathsf{GeV}$ and $R_{\pi\pi} \sim 10^{-5}$ the independent lower bound on the scale of the induced neutron–pion decay operator, $\Lambda_{n \rightarrow \bar{\nu}}$ becomes,

-The spontaneous breaking of the baryon/lepton number in the dark sector, hence, leads to an independent constraint on the nucleon decay scale given by Eq.~(\ref{eq:lambdannu}) and Eq.~(\ref{eq:lambdanpi}).
-Correlating these results with the induced nucleon decay discussed in Eq.~(\ref{eq:decaywidthndecay}) can then provide an additional handle for constraining the properties of dark matter.
+The spontaneous breaking of baryon and/or lepton number in the dark sector thus gives rise to an independent constraint on the scale of the induced nucleon decay operators.
+In particular, the bounds derived from the di-nucleon decay channels serve as complementary probes to those obtained from single nucleon decay processes.
+Correlating the limits in Eq.(\ref{eq:lambdannu}) and Eq.(\ref{eq:lambdanpi}) with the decay width for induced nucleon decay in Eq.(\ref{eq:decaywidthndecay}) provides a nontrivial cross-check on the parameter space of the model.
+Such a correlation not only constrains the effective scale of baryon number violation, but also offers an additional handle for restricting the local density ($\rho_{DM}$), masses ($M_{DM}$) and the strength of the spontaneous symmetry breaking ($\lambda_i$) of the dark sector fields.